ALXPND/ctf-writeups/HTB/Valentine/ValentineCTF.md

 **Hello everyone!**

-Welcome to my second Hack The Box CTF walkthrough.
-In this challenge, we will exploit the Valentine machine, an “Easy” box that was interestingly rated mostly as Medium by the community.
+Welcome to my second Hack The Box walkthrough.
+In this writeup, we will explore the exploitation of the Valentine machine, an “Easy” box that many users considered closer to Medium difficulty.

 Let’s get started!